Menu

 Painful Periods

-With the heavy and long periods, I also experienced dysmenorrhea, particularly painful periods.
-Some discomfort is expected when your body is shedding itself from the inside, sure, but pain that leads to you taking time off work or school isn’t normal.
+With heavy and long periods, you may also experience dysmenorrhea, particularly painful periods.
+Some discomfort is expected when your body is shedding itself from the inside, but pain that leads to you taking time off work or school isn’t something you just have to put up with.

-This commonly includes backache, headache (migraines) and those famous stomach cramps (period pains).
-If yours are excessive or have you curled over in pain, they may well be caused by your thyroid problem, or other conditions such as PCOS or Endometriosis.
+This commonly includes backache, headache (migraines) and stomach cramps (period pains).
+If yours are excessive or have you curled over in pain, they may well be caused by a thyroid problem, or other conditions such as PCOS or Endometriosis.
 Please have these evaluated by a doctor.

 Irregular Periods